Myenteric plexus

 The myenteric plexus (or Auerbach's plexus) provides motor innervation to both layers of the muscular layer of the gut, having both parasympathetic and sympathetic input (although present ganglion cell bodies belong to parasympathetic innervation, fibers from sympathetic innervation also reach the plexus), whereas the submucous plexus provides secretomotor innervation to the mucosa nearest the lumen of the gut.

-It arises from cells in the vagal trigone also known as the nucleus ala cinerea, the parasympathetic nucleus of origin for the tenth cranial nerve (vagus nerve), located in the medulla oblongata.
-The fibers are carried by both the anterior and posterior vagal nerves.
+Like other enteric neurons, myenteric neurons are derived from the vagal neural crest.
 The myenteric plexus is the major nerve supply to the gastrointestinal tract and controls GI tract motility.

 According to preclinical studies, 30% of myenteric plexus' neurons are enteric sensory neurons, thus Auerbach's plexus has also a sensory component.

 Structure

 A part of the enteric nervous system, the myenteric plexus exists between the longitudinal and circular layers of muscularis externa in the gastrointestinal tract.
 It is found in the muscles of the esophagus, stomach, and intestine.

 The ganglia have properties similar to the central nervous system (CNS).
 These properties include presence of glia, interneurons, a small extracellular space, dense synaptic neuropil, isolation from blood vessels, multiple synaptic mechanisms and multiple neurotransmitters.

-The myenteric plexus originates in the medulla oblongata as a collection of neurons from the ventral part of the brain stem.
-The vagus nerve then carries the axons to their destination in the gastrointestinal tract.